hunner/openstack-deploy/README.md

 Begin by creating a db.pp file in your manifest.
 We'll create a database entry with a root password, and bind it to the OpenStack admin address.
 We'll also disable the default accounts to improve the security of the database.
+The firewall needs to be opened up to allow MySQL access on the admin network.

 ```
 class osdeploy::db (